Harry Poole: Style of play

-Former teammate Roy Sproson said that: "I always thought that as a wing-half he was a waste.
+Former teammate Roy Sproson said: "I always thought that as a wing-half he was a waste.
 He possessed two good feet, great ball control, always found space, was quick and could finish.
 He also used to specialise in bending the ball round the defensive wall from free-kicks long before they became fashion."

 During his career Bolton Wanderers considered him as a replacement for Nat Lofthouse, and Tottenham Hotspur had a bid rejected by the Vale.

+Later life and death

+Poole was a season ticket holder at Vale Park for 50 years after retiring as a player.
+He married Gill and had children Matthew and Mandy and grandchildren Sam, William, Lily and Laura.
+Poole died on 25 September 2023.